NINAnor/ecRxiv/README.md

 As a minimum requirement, the documentation must be renderable as an html, and you must submit a separate metadata file (excel template is provided).
 However, we encourage, and facilitate, the publication of fully reproducible workflows in the form of quarto files and associated data files.

-### How to review an indicator
-Indicator reviews are handles though GitHub Issues.
-Got to the issues tab and select *New Issue*.
-If you are adding a complete review, similar to peer reviewing a scientific article, use the *Indicator review - checklist* template.
-If you just want to add a comment and a more simple review, use the *Indicator feedback* template.

-### How to review a PR and update the shiny app (for admins)
-This is for ecRxiv administrators who first come incontact with a new PR.
-Open a new issue on GitHub and chose the *PR review - checklist* template.
-Follow the instructions there.

 ### How to submitt indicator documentation to ecRxiv